Xarlizard/UniversityOfHelsinki-ComputerScience/FullStackOpen/Part-01/unicafe/README.md

 # Exercise information

-Fullstack Open submission for Exercise 1.6 .
+Fullstack Open submission for Exercises 1.6 - 1.11 .

 Simple web applicaton for understanding the core concepts of React.